Base Camp

 In January of 2002, Ro and I bought 18 acres of land in a canyon behind Camp Pendleton called De Luz, about half an hour from both Fallbrook and Temecula in southern California.
 It backs up to BLM land on 2 sides so it lives big, quiet and private.

 We choose to live on the land while building the house Frank Lloyd Wright always had his students live on the land their first semester in order to get familiar with the wind, the light, the movement of the celestial bodies.
+After the first big storm we had our doubts about choosing the top of the ridge where we put the trailer.
+In the distance is the ocean but it's 12 miles away so it's the far distance. |

 We built an outdoor bathroom, actually we built two.

 The first is out on the point near where the trailer was situated.
 It's hooked up to the septic system and it has passive solar hot water in the shower.
+The views are amazing! |

 The shower room has the same views.
 At the entrance to the bathroom is a chain to pull across for privacy.
+There is another outdoor shower/toilet beside the back entrance to the house - great for gardening! |

 Construction